georgjz/language-6809/README.md

+**NOTE**: I've started to rewrite this package to use tree-sitter parsers instead of textMate grammars.
+Starting with version 0.7.0, the old textMate-style grammars will no longer be updated.
+I'll rewrite them by and by.

+I'll keep the old grammars active until I finish the tree-sitter equivalent.
+There is a simple replacement for lwtools already.
+The grammar name has a added `Tree-Sitter` to it's name to distinguish it from the textMate grammar.

 # 6809/6309 Assembly Language Support in Atom
 Adds language support for Motorola 6809 assembly to the [Atom Editor](https://atom.io).
 This is useful for writing code for the Vectrex.

 This package contains the mnemonics for the
 [Motorola 6809](https://en.wikipedia.org/wiki/Motorola_6809) and
 [Hitachi 6309](https://en.wikipedia.org/wiki/Hitachi_6309)
 microprocessors.
 It supports multiple toolchains listed below.
 ## Supported toolchains, assemblers, linkers, etc.

 This package includes syntax highlighting for assembler directives, labels, etc. for the following toolchains: